OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-devtools-edge-legacy.md

 > [!INCLUDE[Identify the webview through the add-in UI](../includes/identify-webview-in-ui.md)]

 > [!NOTE]
-> To install a version of Office that uses the Edge legacy webview, see [Install a version of Office that uses Microsoft Edge Legacy](#install-a-version-of-office-that-uses-microsoft-edge-legacy).
+> To install a version of Office that uses the Edge legacy webview or to force your current version of Office to use Edge Legacy, see [Switch to the Edge Legacy webview](#switch-to-the-edge-legacy-webview).

 ## Debug a task pane add-in using Microsoft Edge DevTools Preview